SwannJulien/SwannJulien/README.md

 ### Hi there 👋

 Welcome on my Github profile !
-I'm glad to show here some of the projects I worked on.
+I'm glad to show you here some of the projects I worked on and to introduce myself.

-👉 Here you can find a small introduction about myself as well as the projects I worked on.

 👨‍💻 I'm a junior front-end and back-end developper.